Science Applications International (NYSE:SAIC) Issues FY 2023 Earnings Guidance

 Science Applications International (NYSE:SAIC – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided EPS guidance of $7.00-$7.20 for the period, compared to the consensus EPS estimate of $7.04.
+The company provided earnings per share (EPS) guidance of $7.00-$7.20 for the period, compared to the consensus estimate of $7.04.
 The company issued revenue guidance of $7.50 billion-$7.55 billion, compared to the consensus revenue estimate of $7.51 billion.
-Science Applications International also updated its FY23 guidance to $7.00-7.20 EPS.

 Insider Activity at Science Applications International

-In related news, Director Katharina G. Mcfarland sold 2,600 shares of the business’s stock in a transaction on Monday, July 11th.
-The shares were sold at an average price of $93.30, for a total transaction of $242,580.00.
-Following the completion of the transaction, the director now directly owns 7,813 shares in the company, valued at $728,952.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-1.12% of the stock is currently owned by insiders.
+In other Science Applications International news, Director Katharina G. Mcfarland sold 2,600 shares of the company’s stock in a transaction on Monday, July 11th.
+The stock was sold at an average price of $93.30, for a total value of $242,580.00.
+Following the completion of the sale, the director now directly owns 7,813 shares in the company, valued at approximately $728,952.90.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+1.12% of the stock is owned by corporate insiders.

 Science Applications International Company Profile